COVID-19 quarantine, self-isolation and social distancing

-Doctors or local health departments may take special isolation precautions for coronavirus disease 2019 (COVID-19), asking or requiring people who have or think they might have COVID-19 to go into isolation.
-Hospitals have isolation units for this purpose for very ill people.
+Doctors or local health departments may take special isolation precautions for coronavirus disease 2019 (COVID-19).
+They will likely ask or require people to go into isolation who have the virus that causes COVID-19 or who have symptoms of COVID-19.
+People who do not have symptoms but have tested positive for the virus that causes COVID-19 will also likely be asked to go into isolation.
+Hospitals have isolation units for very ill people.
 But doctors may advise many people with mild symptoms of COVID-19 to isolate at home.

-During home isolation, you'll need to stay away from family members to keep them from getting the infection.
+During home isolation, you'll need to stay away from family members and pets.
+Wear a mask if you are near others.
 Avoid sharing dishes, glasses, bedding and other household items.
 Use a separate bedroom and bathroom if possible.
 If your symptoms get worse, contact your doctor for medical advice.
 Follow recommendations from your doctor and local health department about when you can end isolation.
 These measures can help limit the spread of COVID-19.

 See more In-depth